paulkafanda/paulkaf84/README.md

 ### :man_technologist: About Me :
   - I'm Paul Kafanda Ndala
   - Currently I'm a fourth degree student in computer science
-  - I like good things.
+  - I like good things such as food.
 - :telescope: I’m a Larvel artisan.
 - :seedling: Exploring Technical Content Writing.
 - :zap: In my free time, I don't have free time.